Yogyakarta: Roads

 The city has an extensive system of public city buses, and is a major departure point for inter-city buses to other cities in Java and Bali, as well as taxis, andongs, and becaks.
 Motorbikes are by far the most commonly used personal transportation, but an increasing number of residents own automobiles.
 Yogyakarta and surrounding areas also have a circle highway known as the Ring Road and overpasses including Janti Overpass, Lempuyangan Overpass, and a recently built Jombor Overpass.

 Buses

 Since early 2008, the city has operated a bus rapid transit system, Trans Jogja, also known as "TJ".
 Trans Jogja is modelled after the TransJakarta system in the capital, but unlike TransJakarta, there is no special lane for Trans Jogja buses, which instead run on main streets.
-There are currently six Trans Jogja lines, with routes through the main streets of Yogyakarta, some of which overlap.
-The lines extend from the Jombor Bus Terminal in the north to the Giwangan Bus Terminal in the south, and to the Prambanan bus shelter in the east via Adisucipto International Airport.
+There are currently twenty Trans Jogja lines, with routes through the main streets of Yogyakarta, some of which overlap.
+The lines extend from the Pakem Bus Terminal in the north to the Palbapang Bus Terminal in the south, and from Godean in the west to the Prambanan bus shelter in the east via Adisucipto International Airport.